 Photo by Carter Hiyama, Courtesy of Rosewood Miramar Beach

-Santa Barbara County continues to shine in the prestigious ranks of Michelin-starred dining destinations in Michelin Guide California.
-New this year, Caruso’s receives its first Michelin star, which equates to, “High-quality cooking, worth a stop!” and one Michelin Green Star for its dedication to local sourcing and sustainability efforts.
-Sushi by Scratch Restaurants and Bell’s each kept their Michelin star rankings, in addition to a grand total of six restaurants holding the titles for Bib Gourmand–good value cooking, further enhancing the variety of local, Michelin-approved establishments.
+Santa Barbara County continues to shine in the prestigious ranks of Michelin-starred dining destinations in Michelin Guide California 2023.
+Caruso’s retains its Michelin star, which equates to, “High-quality cooking, worth a stop!” and one Michelin Green Star for its dedication to local sourcing and sustainability efforts.
+Bell’s kept its Michelin star ranking, in addition to a grand total of five restaurants holding the titles for Bib Gourmand–good value cooking, further enhancing the variety of local, Michelin-approved establishments.

 The Santa Barbara South Coast and surrounding wine country have long attracted foodies and culinary explorers, and these endorsements will no doubt pique the interest and palates of those who have yet to discover the area’s singular mix of flavors.
 Beyond the ingredients, the local culinary community is infused with an authentic spirit of collaboration and connectivity that is reflected in every detail, from the words on the menus and the art on the walls to the warm hospitality and passion that goes into every plate.